Home Compare GAP vs HM-B.ST

 Price setup map for GAP and HM-B.ST Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer GAPHM-B.ST Relative valuation Structural strength

-The price setup looks more supportive for H & M Hennes & Mauritz AB (publ), but The Gap, Inc. still has the stronger structure.
+H & M Hennes & Mauritz AB (publ) occupies the cheaper side of the setup map, although The Gap, Inc. still holds the stronger structural profile.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.